EstateJS/sites/docs/docs/advanced-guides/1-platform.md

 The runtime layer consists of two C++ daemons:

-1. **Serenity**: the AppServer/Database that marries JavaScript running in Chrome V8 to the data stored in an in-proc RocksDB instance
+1. **Serenity**: the AppServer/Database that marries JavaScript running in V8 to the data stored in an in-process RocksDB instance.
+   1. Code running in V8 and the RocksDB instance live in a process-isolated sandbox where only your service code executes.
 2. **River**: the WebSocket server that routes and validates requests to Serenity from the Internet.

 :::note